nsrr/bestair-documentation/pages/manuals/motivational-interviewing/12-02-05-02-review-daily-consequences.md

 <div class="bs-callout bs-callout-info">
   <p>
-    <strong><u>NOTE</u></strong>
+    <strong><u>NOTE:</u></strong>
-    _If they say that they have not noticed any problems, suggest that they watch those factors after they begin using CPAP to see if they experience a difference._
+    If they say that they have not noticed any problems, suggest that they watch those factors after they begin using CPAP to see if they experience a difference.
   </p>
 </div>